MicrosoftDocs/query-docs/query-languages/dax/percentile-exc-function-dax.md

 Returns the k-th percentile of values in a range, where k is in the range 0..1, exclusive.

-To return the percentile number of an expression evaluated for each row in a table, use [PERCENTILEX.EXC function &#40;DAX&#41;](percentilex-exc-function-dax.md).
+To return the percentile number of an expression evaluated for each row in a table, use [PERCENTILEX.EXC function](percentilex-exc-function-dax.md).

 ## Syntax